![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 years began in 1911, when he decided to leave French Indo-China

 (Vietnam).
+At the same time he took the pseudonym nickname Ba.
 He traveled to Saigon and found employment on a French

 passenger liner Amiral Latouche-Tréville as a kitchen help.
 He